Fine Art Painting

 see: Best History Painters.

-QUESTIONS ABOUT FINE ARTS
+QUESTIONS ABOUT PAINTING

-Painting Glossary.
+See: Painting Glossary.

 Painting Interpretation

-In addition to creating a visual object, an artist also aims to infuse it with a degree of intellectual content, in the form of symbolism, a moral or social message, or some other meaningful content.
-Thus, the famous American critic Clement Greenberg (1909-94) once stated that all great art should aim to create tension between visual appeal and interpretive possibility.
-The history of art is full of examples of interpretive content.
 For example, Egyptian art is noted for its iconographic imagery, as are Byzantine panel paintings and pre-Renaissance frescos.
 Renaissance pictures, such as those by Old Masters such as Botticelli, Leonardo and Raphael , often took the form of highly complex allegorical works, a tradition that was maintained throughout the succeeding Baroque and Neoclassical eras of the 17th and 18th centuries.
-Even still lifes, notably the Vanitas genre, were infused with moralistic allegory.
+Even still lifes, notably the genre of Vanitas painting, were infused with moralistic allegory.
 However, the tradition waned somewhat during the 19th century, under the dominant influences of Romanticism, Impressionism and to a lesser extent Expressionism, before reemerging in the 20th century, when Cubism and Surrealism exploited it to the full.
+For more, see: Analysis of Modern Paintings (1800-2000).

 Mediums of Painting